Why eLearning should be part of your regulatory compliance training programs — including during a pandemic.

-- ELearning can serve as induction training for new employees starting
+- eLearning can serve as Induction Training for new employees and suppliers

-- With 12 months access, eLearning content can serve as an ongoing reference tool
+- With 12 months of access, eLearning content can serve as an ongoing reference tool for personnel

-- Employees do not need to be sent off site, eLearning is location independent, training can take place anywhere
+- Employees do not need to be sent off-site, which often involves paid travelling time or other expenses — the eLearning is location independent, training can take place anywhere

 - Content is standardised and consistent, the same training and consistent messages are delivered to all